 He turned a villain into a cultural landmark, his voice and laugh as Gabbar Singh haunting generations of Indian filmgoers.

-Amjad Khan didn't just play bad guys; he gave them a terrifying, unforgettable humanity.
-The son of actor Jayant, he drifted into films after a stint in theater, his deep voice and imposing presence marking him for villainous roles from the start.
-Then came Sholay in 1975.
-As the merciless dacoit Gabbar Singh, Khan didn't just recite lines; he created a lexicon of menace, his casual cruelty and maniacal laugh becoming embedded in India's popular consciousness.
-Overnight, he was a star, but one typecast as the antagonist in a string of successful films like 'Muqaddar Ka Sikandar'.
-He fought this image, occasionally directing and taking on comedic or character roles, but the shadow of Gabbar was long.
-His career, cut short by health issues in 1992, demonstrated how a single, perfectly pitched performance could transcend the screen and become folklore.
+Amjad Khan created the merciless dacoit Gabbar Singh in the 1975 film 'Sholay.'
+His deep voice and imposing presence gave the character a terrifying humanity.
+The son of actor Jayant, he drifted into films after theater work.
+Gabbar's casual cruelty and maniacal laugh became embedded in India's popular consciousness.
+Overnight, he was a star typecast as the antagonist in successful films like 'Muqaddar Ka Sikandar.'
+He fought this image, occasionally directing and taking comedic or character roles.
+The shadow of Gabbar was long.
+His career, cut short by health issues in 1992, showed how a single performance could become folklore.

 1928–1945